The lower bound for the number of facets of a k-neighborly d-polytope with d+3 vertices: Minimal Gale diagrams

-A $k$-neigh\-bor\-ly reduced Gale diagram is called \emph{minimal} if reducing (decreasing) any of the labels $m_i$ violates the condition N. It is easy to prove that the minimum for the difference between the number of cofacets and the sum of labels is attained on a minimal diaram.
+A $k$-neigh\-bor\-ly reduced Gale diagram is called \emph{minimal} if reducing any of the labels $m_i$ violates the condition N. It is easy to prove that an extremal diagram is a minimal one (since reducing of a label implies reducing of the number of cofacets).
 Thus, below we consider only minimal diagrams.

+Let us list two obvious properties of a minimal $k$-neigh\-bor\-ly reduced Gale diagram:

+In~the case $n = 2k+3$, there is only one minimal $k$-neigh\-bor\-ly reduced Gale diagram (see example \ref{ex:3}).
+However, the diagram is not extremal.
+Thus, we are only interested in the cases